-Three school-based academic coaches will be hired by the principal.
+The principal will hire three school-based academic coaches.
 The academic coaches will be certified in the content areas of math, science, and ELA/social studies, respectively.
 The academic coaches will work with the teachers and principals to deliver professional development, work with professional learning communities, collaborate with teams of teachers regarding student data, lesson planning and assessment development, and conduct model lessons.
-They will also be actively involved in the implementation of CLASS Keys.
+They will also be actively involved in the implementation of class keys.
 Finally, they will have the responsibility of working with teachers to ensure professional development implementation and the fidelity of strategies and methodology.
 Monitoring fidelity and implementation will take place through walk-throughs, data collection and evaluation, collaboration meetings, and through individual meetings with teachers.
 The academic coaches report to the principal.

-The job descriptions for the system level School Improvement Specialist and school-based academic coaches are included in the appendix.
+The job descriptions for the school-based academic coaches and the system-level school improvement specialist are included in the appendix.

-Other central office staff will provide specific assistance including oversight and support for human and fiscal accountability.
-The system's Human Resources office will recruit and hire staff who meet highly qualified standards, agree to and sign the memorandum of understanding, and demonstrate willingness to be held to a higher level of accountability for student learning.
-The principal will use a competency matrix, the expertise of central office curriculum specialists, and the input of the school level interview team in the final selection of instructional personnel.
-Assistant Superintendents for Administration will provide support to the principal through aligned professional development and coaching identified in the principal's Individual Growth Plan.
+Other central office personnel will provide specific assistance including oversight and support for human and fiscal accountability.
+The system's human resources office will recruit and hire staff that meet highly qualified standards, agree to and sign the memorandum of understanding and demonstrate willingness to be held to a higher level of accountability for student learning.
+The principal will use a competency matrix, the expertise of central office curriculum specialists, and the input of a school level interview team in the final selection of instructional personnel.
+Assistant Superintendents for Administration will provide support to the principal through aligned professional development and coaching identified in the principal's individual growth plan.
 The Special Programs Office (Title I) will regularly monitor interventions and provide reports of expenditures associated with the implementation of the SIG.

-Outside support from groups such as Macon State College's Georgia Educator Support Alliance (GESA), Georgia Leadership Institute for School Improvement (GLISI), and the Georgia Department of Education will strengthen the capacity of the school and district, assisting the district and Northeast staff in their focus on student achievement.
+Outside support from groups such as Macon State College's Georgia Educator Support Alliance (GESA), Georgia Leadership Institute for School Improvement (GLISI), and the Georgia Department of Education will strengthen the capacity of the school and district, assisting the district and Rutland' staff in its focus on student achievement.
 These outside agencies will provide oversight to the system's efforts to monitor ongoing success of implementation through the eyes of external evaluators who are removed from the day-to-day process of school and system operations.
-Through this comprehensive approach, the focus for improvement will remain laser-like even through changes, including the attrition of personnel.
+Through this comprehensive evaluation model, the focus for improvement will remain laser-like even through changes, including the attrition of personnel.
 All funds received through the grant will be used to support the outlined plan for improvement.

-3. If the LEA is not applying to serve each Tier I school, the LEA must explain why it lacks capacity to serve each Tier I school.
+If the LEA is not applying to serve each Tier I school, the LEA must explain why it lacks capacity to serve each Tier I school.